LHT TRAIL AND TREAT BIKE RIDE

-The Lawrence Hopewell Trail will host the 5th Annual Trail and Treat Bike Ride, a celebration of the Halloween spirit for families with children ages 12 and under.
-The ride and fun activities will take place from 3 to 5 p.m. on Sunday, October 20, 2019 at the Bergen Street entrance of Village Park in Lawrence Township.
+The Lawrence Hopewell Trail hosts its Annual Trail and Treat Bike Ride, a celebration of the Halloween spirit for families with children ages 12 and under.
+The ride and fun activities take place in Village Park in Lawrence Township.

-We have planned separate activities on and off the LHT.
-Activities, including face painting and Halloween crafts will begin at 3 p.m.
-Princeton School of Rock, a children’s band, will provide live music.
-Goody bags and additional treats will be provided.
-There will be two rides, a 1/4 mile loop geared toward younger riders 6 and under, and a 1 mile ride for the more experienced riders ages 6-12.
+The event includes face painting, Halloween crafts, and live music, followed by two rides on the LHT.
+The short 1/4-mile loop is geared toward younger riders 6 and under, and a 1-mile ride for the more experienced riders ages 6-12.
 Walkers are welcome.
 Costumes and bike decorating are encouraged in celebration of the Halloween theme.

 Parents with bicycle trailers are welcome.
-Parent supervision is required.
-State law requires children riding bicycles to wear helmets.
 Skating, scootering and strolling participants also welcome.